CST is transforming health care delivery systems and processes to improve the safety, quality and consistency of the patient and caregiver experience.

 - Closed loop medication management in acute care facilities: a fully electronic process to help improve patient safety by making sure each medication is prescribed and given to the right patient, in the right dose, at the right time, with the right documentation.

-Nurses will start using CST Cerner when their site goes live and…
+Clinicians will start using CST Cerner when their site goes live and…

 - Access electronic patient records using single sign-on